johncburnett/latoo/README.md

 where
 -3.0 < a < 3.0 && -3.0 < b < 3.0 && 0.5 < c < 1.5 && 0.5 < d < 1.5
 ```
-This code allows for ways of modulating through this chaotic system.
+This program grants several means of modulating through this chaotic system:
+* Modulation of the coefficients
+* Modulation of the differentials used to scale the coefficients
+* Variations on the Latoocarfian equations

+Eventually:
+* Latoocarfian displacement of arbitrary point clouds

 ### Installation and Execution
-Clone to apps folder in your OF directory.
-Builds on both linux and osx.
+Clone into the apps folder in your OF root directory.
+This project builds on both linux and osx (likely windows as well).
 ``` bash
 $ make -j4  # thread up
 $ make run  # run release